SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

 <span class="blacktitle"> Feature A - Old Standing Stones </span>

 A meeting point for druids at the confluence of ancient leylines.
-Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.
+Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.The other standing stones that can be activated are in:

+- <a href="/pages/BaldurHex/12-LionsWay">12 - Lion's Way</a>
+- <a href="/pages/BaldurHex/14-LarswoodStones">14 - Larswood</a>
+- <a href="/pages/BaldurHex/22-RedCanyons">22 - Red Canyons</a>

 ---